-It's basically a tool that remembers all of your passwords and then allows you to log into sites with a single click (as it's integrated with your browser).
+It's a tool that remembers all of your passwords and then allows you to log in to sites with a single click (as it's integrated with your browser).
 It can even generate unique passwords for you, quickly and easily.
 Like Marty McFly, it's a dreamboat.

 Create an account with 1Password and start adding all your passwords to your vault.
 Generate fresh and unique ones for every single website, app or service that you use.

 Another top tip – add two-factor authentication on everything you can.
 It's an extra layer of security that makes it difficult for anyone trying to hack into your accounts.
 Especially your email – because if a hacker gets into your account, they can potentially find passwords for loads of other stuff, as your email address is usually linked to everything.

 To see who offers it, check out Two Factor Auth – which handily lists all websites that support two-factor authentication or "2FA".

 Buffer, Facebook, Instagram, LinkedIn, Pinterest, Tumblr, Twitter, Wordpress – these are just some of those who offer 2FA.
 You also can turn on 2FA for your Apple ID.
 Go to Settings > [your name] > Password & Security.
 Tap 'turn on two-factor authentication' and tap 'continue'.
 For full instructions, read Apple's tips.

 Before you embrace any new technology, consider the implications.
 Like, smart speakers or smart home devices like Amazon Echo and Alexa.
 Do you trust them?